Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (the petrified eye of a newt)
 **Duration:** Concentration, up to 1 hour

 You place a curse on a creature that you can see within range.
-Until the spell ends, you deal an extra 1d6 necrotic damage to the target whenever you hit it with an attack.
-Also, choose one ability when you cast the spell.
-The target has :d20-disadv: **Disadvantage** on :d20-check: **Ability Checks** made with the chosen ability.

-If the target drops to 0 Hit Points before this spell ends, you can use a :rsc-bonus-action: **Bonus Action** on a subsequent turn of yours to curse a new creature.

-A *remove curse* cast on the target ends this spell early.
+Until the spell ends, you can deal an extra 1d6 Necrotic damage to the target when you hit it with an attack roll.
+You can deal this extra damage only once per turn.
+Also, choose one of the six abilities whenever you cast the spell.
+The target has Disadvantage on ability checks made with the chosen ability.
+If the target drops to 0 Hit Points before this spell ends, you can use a Bonus Action on a subsequent turn of yours to curse a new creature.
+A Remove Curse spell cast on the target ends this spell early.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
-When you use a :rsc-spell-slot: **Spell Slot** of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.
+***Using a Higher-Level Spell Slot.*** When you cast this spell using a Spell Slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours, and the extra damage increases to 2d6.
+When you use a Spell Slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours, and the extra damage increases to 3d6.

 ### Hunter's Mark

 *1st-level Divination*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**